SoftUni-Internal/interactive-content/EN/03-Spring-Boot/00-Lesson-Introduction.md

 - What Beans are and how to create them

-- Understanding Scopes and Lifecycle of a Bean
+- Understanding the Scopes and Lifecycle of a Bean

 - Configuring a Spring Boot application